Sir Thomas Brisbane Planetarium

 The Sir Thomas Brisbane Planetarium is located on the grounds of the Brisbane Botanic Gardens in the suburb of Mount Coot-tha, Brisbane, Queensland, Australia.
-The Planetarium was officially opened on 24 May 1978.

 The Planetarium is named after Sir Thomas Brisbane, governor of the colony of New South Wales (1821–1825) and well known Scottish astronomer who established the first significant observatory at Parramatta, Australia, in 1822 for mapping the southern skies.
 The Planetarium is located about 5 km from the Central Business District, and is administered by the Brisbane City Council.

+History

+The Planetarium was officially opened on 24 May 1978.

+The original Zeiss star projector was removed from the Cosmic Skydome during the upgrade in 2010 and was placed on display in the foyer in early 2012.
+A replacement optical star projector by Ohira Tech was installed in the Cosmic Skydome in early 2013, and decommissioned in 2021.